00Days

 The best passwordless login plugins compared

 Verdict on the table: every plugin here covers email magic links, the baseline.
-The real spread is everywhere else — login methods beyond email, and the security and developer controls around them.
-That's where the choice actually gets made.
+No plugin here ships SMS or QR login today — for Magic Link those are on the roadmap.
+So the real spread is in the security and developer controls around email login: throttling, IP/domain restriction, WooCommerce/EDD support, role-based redirects, and CLI/API access.
+That's where the choice actually gets made today.

 A short, honest look at each plugin

-Beyond methods, it covers the security and developer surface you eventually need:
+Where it stands out is the security and developer surface you eventually need:

-- Drop-in form — add login anywhere with a shortcode login form.
+• Drop-in form — add login anywhere with the [magic_link_form] shortcode login form.

-Best for: sites that want more than email — mobile-first audiences, stores, membership sites, and agencies that need security and dev controls in one plugin.
+Best for: stores, membership sites, and agencies that need passwordless email login plus real security and developer controls in one plugin — with SMS/QR on the roadmap if you'll want them later.
 Start with Getting Started or the product page.

 Magic Login is the plugin many guides — WPBeginner among them — reach for first, and for good reason: it's well-made, lightweight, and gets email magic-link login working in minutes.
 The free version is genuinely useful, the UX is clean, and it's a safe, familiar recommendation.

 Its focus is email.
-If your users live in their inboxes and you don't need SMS, QR, or store-specific flows, that focus is a feature, not a limitation — there's less to configure and less to break.
+If your users live in their inboxes and you don't need store-specific flows or heavier security and developer controls, that focus is a feature, not a limitation — there's less to configure and less to break.

-Best for: blogs, communities, and membership sites that want a trusted, email-only passwordless login with minimal setup.
+Best for: blogs, communities, and membership sites that want a trusted, email passwordless login with minimal setup.

-Verdict: an excellent email-first plugin; you'll outgrow it only if you need login methods beyond email.
+Verdict: an excellent email-first plugin; you'll outgrow it only if you need the security, store, and developer controls a plugin like Magic Link adds around email login.

 Login Me Now — multi-method, marketing-friendly